OutSystems/docs-product/src/ref/apis/auto/enhancedwebreferences-api.final.md

 <div class="warning" style="overflow: hidden" markdown="1">

 This API is **deprecated** and it will not work with the new implementation of **consumed** SOAP web services which supports up to SOAP 1.2.
-This applies to consumed SOAP web services that were created in OutSystems 11.

 To customize requests of consumed SOAP web services that were created in OutSystems 11 you must use the [SOAP Extensibility API](<../soap-extensibility-api.md>).